MnPhilip/CSC131-MG/README.md

 # CSC131-MG
-Repo for the group "Moviegoers" in Professor Chidella's
+Repo for the group "Moviegoers" in Professor Chidella's csc-131 course